davidak/openstackgeek/icehouse/readme.md

     sudo apt-get install openssh-server

-Remotely log into your new server and install *git* with *aptitude*:
+Remotely log into your new server and install *git*:

     sudo su
     apt-get -y install git